 - In a large heavy-bottomed pot add all ingredients and stir well.
 Bring to a boil over medium heat while stirring often.
 Reduce heat and cook for about 45 min. or until mixture mounds on a spoon.

-- Process jars in a boiling water canner for 10 min.
-Take lid off and turn off stove but leave jars in the water for 5 min.
+- Process jars in a boiling water canner for 10 min. submerged in 1" of water over the lids.
+Take lid off of the pot and turn off stove but leave jars in the water for 5 min.

-- Transfer jars to a towel lined surface and let rest until they come to room temperature.
+- Transfer jars to a towel-lined surface and let rest until they come to room temperature.
 Make sure jars have sealed.
+You will hear them popping.

 - Refrigerate any unsealed jars for up to 3-4 weeks.